This text is translated into Russian by google automatic human level neural machine.

 Professor, Head of the Department of Philosophy and Culturology of the Pacific State University, Doctor of Philosophy

-The onset of the new century began in the Far East a little later than the calendar date, somewhere in the 2005-2006 years.
-It was time, the price per barrel of oil, breaking through the ceiling in 50 dollars, rushed to the shining heights.
-The state got money for serious projects, for large-scale transformations.
+The onset of a new century began in the Far East a little later than the calendar date, somewhere in 2005-2006.
+It was the time of the year that the price of a barrel of oil, breaking through the ceiling of $ 50, rushed to shining heights.
+The state has money for serious projects, for large-scale transformations.
 And here Informality of regional economy began to avenge myself.
 After all, most of the economic ties and transactions in the region flowed beyond the limits of legal forms of fixation, outside of accounting.
 According to official statistics, the region was empty and poor, surrounded on all sides by hostile foreigners ("silent expansion").

 The reasons for creating such an image of the region are many.
 Not the last among them is the desire of the regional elite to protect themselves from the center and its control.
 For this and created all sorts of regional horror stories.
 The leaders here, of course, were Tatarstan with its Muslim nationalism and, a little later, Chechnya.
 But the Far East has fully mastered this practice.
 Regional economic entities did not strive for legality, they preferred “shadow”.
 The phrase “money loves silence” is found in that period in almost every second interview with entrepreneurs.